|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This peach dump cake recipe is a great cooking project to make with the kids.
+This peach cobbler with boxed cake mix is also known as peach dump cake, and it is a recipe that is a great cooking project to make with the kids.
 A cross between a cobbler and a cake, it is made with yellow cake mix, cream cheese, canned peaches, and instant vanilla pudding.

 Don't let its name—dump cake—put you off.
 All that means is it's an easy-peasy recipe that produces a moist cake with great flavor.